eeandy79/povalab/src/pages/blog/2021-08-19-adding-google-analytic-to-your-blog.md

 To use Helmet is pretty easy e.g. for the original template code I am using; it doesn't have a good Helmet for index-page.js.
 I enhance it by add line 4 and line 20 to 26.

 ![](/img/ga_step7.jpg)

+## Summary

+In this article, we have go through how to add google-analytic for site monitoring and basic SEO via Helmet plugin.

+Thanks for reading.
+Please send me an email at povalab@gmail.com for any comment.